adobe/reactor-developer-docs/README.md

 website generator.
 While many documentation changes can be simple and using a markdown editor is sufficient to review changes, sometimes it's easier to see how things look after being rendered.
-This can be achieved in one of two ways, devloping locally, or developing using a Docker container.
+This can be achieved in one of two ways, developing locally, or developing using a Docker container.

 Fork and clone this reactor-developer-docs repository.
 After making and previewing changes, create a commit, and open a Pull Request.